 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-The stock has a two-star rating (out of five) at Motley Fool CAPS, with 132 members out of 163 rating the stock outperform, and 31 members rating it underperform.
-Among 30 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 21 give Cray a green thumbs-up, and nine give it a red thumbs-down.
+The stock has a two-star rating (out of five) at Motley Fool CAPS, with 154 members out of 186 rating the stock outperform, and 32 members rating it underperform.
+Among 29 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 22 give Cray a green thumbs-up, and seven give it a red thumbs-down.

-Looking to profit from the makers of computer hardware?
-You may be missing something obvious about where the money will be made in the tech industry of the future.
-Is Cray on the right side of the revolution?
-Check out the changing landscape and meet the company that Motley Fool analysts expect to lead "The Next Trillion-dollar Revolution."
+Is Cray the best tech stock for you?
+You may be missing something obvious.
+Check out the semiconductor company that Motley Fool analysts expect to lead "The Next Trillion-dollar Revolution."
 Click here for instant access to this free report.

 Add Cray to My Watchlist.

 The article Cray Beats on Both Top and Bottom Lines originally appeared on Fool.com.

 Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
 The Motley Fool has no position in any of the stocks mentioned.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.